Skip to main content

 What Apellica does for BCBS Federal Employee Program (FEP) step therapy override appeals

 We file appeals against BCBS Federal Employee Program (FEP) specifically configured to its internal review process.
-Every appeal includes the criteria-disclosure demand, the procedural-rights anchor, treating-provider attestation language, and the specific peer-reviewed citations relevant to the denied service.
+Every step therapy override appeal embeds the criteria-disclosure demand, the procedural-rights anchor, the controlling-standard citation above, treating-provider attestation language, and the peer-reviewed evidence relevant to the denied service.

 Start your BCBS Federal Employee Program (FEP) step therapy override appeal